lyoshenka/grinfit/_posts/2013-03-02-amp-indoor-and-indoor-regionals.md

 ---
 layout: post
-title: "AMP Indoor and Indoor Regionals"
+title: AMP Indoor and Indoor Regionals
+tags:
+- ultimate
+- amp
 ---

 First, played an hour of indoor with AMP.
 I tried out my abbreviated warmups and I think they went well.
 I just need to speak louder and demonstrate the new exercises up front.